emiliano-sisinni/PSIoT/Setting-up-the-Development-Environment.md

 Save the file and exit.
 Restart your machine and the device should now be accessible to all users.

 This completes the Quartus section of the setup.

+It is possible to reassign rights in this way: sudo chmod 666 /dev/bus/usb/001/013

 ## Working Directory